RokksToN/OpenCTI-Cortex/README.md

 #### Requirements

 The OpenCTI analyzer requires you to have access to one or several [OpenCTI](https://www.opencti.io/en/) instances.
-You can also deploy your own instance. instances in version 4.
 You can also deploy your own instance.
+Updated for versions with GraphQL, tested on OpenCTI 6.9.15.
+You can also deploy your own instance.

+Analyzer is tested to work as type docker.

 Three parameters are required for each instance to make the analyzer work:

 - `url` : URL of the instance, e.g. "https://demo.opencti.io"